Skip to content

 The engine is the heart of a gas golf cart, so this is where you’ll want to start.
 Pop the seat and take a good look.
 Check the fuel lines for any cracks or signs of wear.
 A quick peek at the air filter can also tell you if basic maintenance was kept up.
 While you don’t need to do a full compression test yourself, you can ask the seller if they have recent records.
 During your test drive, pay close attention to how the engine sounds.
 Any knocking, sputtering, or excessive noise can point to bigger problems.
 Don’t forget to test the brakes, making sure they feel firm and bring the cart to a smooth stop.

-Evaluate Tires and Suspension
+Check the Tires and Test the Suspension

 The tires and suspension tell a story about how the cart was used and cared for.
 Check the tires for tread depth and look for any uneven wear patterns, as this could signal an alignment or suspension issue.
 While you’re down there, inspect the frame for any significant rust, which can be a concern with New England’s weather.
 When you drive the cart, notice how it handles bumps.
 Does it feel bouncy or unstable?
 Does the cart pull to one side when you’re driving straight?
 These are all clues that the suspension may need some work.
 A solid frame and a smooth ride are good indicators of a well-maintained vehicle.